xlc-dev/LES/README.md

 pnpm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+This will automatically open the application in your default browser and it should be there ready to use.

+Alternatively you can open a new tab at [http://localhost:3000](http://localhost:3000) with your favorite browser.

 To format the code: